David Hodgson (judge): Education

-Hodgson was educated at Sydney Grammar School from 1950–1956, where he played rugby, served in the cadets, was dux of the school, and topped the state in mathematics I and II.
+Hodgson was educated at Sydney Grammar School from 1950 to 1956, where he played rugby, served in the cadets, was dux of the school, and topped the state in mathematics I and II.

 Hodgson attended the University of Sydney with a university and Commonwealth scholarship.
 He graduated in 1962 with degrees in Arts and Law with first-class honours, the same year as fellow judges Murray Gleeson and Michael Kirby.

 Hodgson then attended the University of Oxford on a Rhodes scholarship, where he completed a Doctor of Philosophy on the topic of utilitarianism which formed the basis of his book, Consequences of Utilitarianism.
 Hodgson's thesis supervisor, Herbert Hart, described Hodgson as the ablest Doctor of Philosophy student he had ever had.

 Legal career

 In 1962 Hodgson served as associate to High Court judge Sir Victor Windeyer.
 He was admitted to the bar in 1965.

-Hodgson served as a Commissioner of the New South Wales Law Reform Commission part-time, lectured at the University of Sydney, was Assistant Editor of the Australian Law Journal from 1969–76, and served on the Bar Council from 1978 to 1979.
+Hodgson served as a Commissioner of the New South Wales Law Reform Commission part-time, lectured at the University of Sydney, was Assistant Editor of the Australian Law Journal from 1969 to 1976, and served on the Bar Council from 1978 to 1979.
 He was appointed Queen's Counsel in 1979.

 In 1983 Hodgson was appointed as a Judge of the Supreme Court of New South Wales.
-He was Chief Judge in Equity from 1997–2001, and was appointed to the Court of Appeal in 2001.
+He was Chief Judge in Equity from 1997 to 2001, and was appointed to the Court of Appeal in 2001.
 He retired from the bench in 2011.